KarthikSaladi047/Kubernetes-from-Scratch-Project/README.md

 - **Certificate:** We will be generating a set of certificates and keys for each component for secure communication between components.

-- **Kubeconfig:** As multiple components interact with kube-api-server, we need to generate a kubeconfig file for individual components.
+- **Kubeconfig:** As multiple components interact with kube-apiserver, we need to generate a kubeconfig file for individual components.

 - **Configuration of Component:** Each component of cluster will have its unique set of configuration options that control its functionality.